3bd0-shaban/Instegram-clone/README.md

 * Fully user authentication and auzorization functions
 * confirm and reset password by otp email
 * Create, edit and delete posts
-* Create, edit and delete Reels
+* Create, and delete Reels
 * Can Upload both images and videos
 * Like and comment on posts
 * Full functions for privat account